Laura Fuentes

 • nut butter: 1 teaspoon per serving

-While most recipes out on the internet make you feel like yogurt is part of the recipe, I rarely add yogurt to my overnight oats recipes.
+While most recipes on the internet make you feel like yogurt is part of the recipe, I rarely add yogurt to my overnight oats.
+Adding yogurt, about 1 tablespoon per serving, will thicken up your oat mixture and make it heavenlycreamy.
+This step is completely optional, of course.

-How Long do Overnight Oats Take?
+How Long Do Overnight Oats with Steel Cut Oats Take?

 closeup of strawberry overnight oats in a mason jar